Self-Hosting Google Web Fonts

 About the author

-Mario Ranftl is a dedicated Austrian senior software engineer with considerable experience in a range of software development environments and a specialization in web technologies.
-He contributes to Open Source projects on GitHub and loves to creatively solve challenging problems.
-You can easily reach him via Email.
+Mario Ranftl is a senior software engineer with considerable experience in TypeScript, Go and Kubernetes.
+He maintains Open Source projects on GitHub and enjoys creatively solving challenging problems.
+He also plays the guitar.
+Feel free to reach out to him via email.